EddieHubCommunity/HealthCheck/README.md

    a. create a GitHub OAuth app on GitHub https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app
    b.
 In your GitHub OAuth app, GitHub will generate the `client id` and `client secret`, add these to your the `.env` file

-9. Run the project with `npm run dev`
+9. Run the project with `docker compose -f docker-compose.local.yaml up -d`